opeyemi24/dare.io-pbl/Project 3.md

 ## MERN STACK IMPLEMENTATION

+## SIMPLE TO-DO APPLICATION ON MERN WEB STACK

-   STEP 1 : Connected to the server through mobaxterm SSH client by taking the following steps:
+   Connected to the server through mobaxterm SSH client by taking the following steps:

    Created a new session by clicking session